Unconventional superconductivity mediated by exciton density wave fluctuations: Goldstone Mode Mediated Interactions

 Having obtained the interactions mediated by the Goldstone modes, we now set up self-consistent BCS mean-field equations for superconductivity.
 In the BCS channel, the interactions take the form

 Let us define $V_{BCS}(\v k, \v l)=V_G(\v k,-\v k, \v l - \v k)/A$.
-We plot $V_{BCS}$ this interaction for $l_x \rightarrow k_x, l_y=k_y$ in Fig.~\ref{fig_collinear_goldstone_si}, to demonstrate the attractive nature of the interactions.
+We plot $V_{BCS}$ this interaction for $l_x \rightarrow k_x, l_y=k_y$ in Fig.~\ref{fig_collinear_goldstone_si}, to demonstrate the attractive/repulsive nature of the interactions mediated by $\delta \chi_{p/s}$.
 This motivates us to ask whether the Goldstone mode mediated interaction can lead to superconductivity.
 Decoupling the interaction term in the BCS channel, we get the following BdG Hamiltonian.

 where the superconducting gap: